 A solid finesse worm-like NetBait’s most popular model works wonders on spring bass that are spawning.
 You can use this lure with a wide variety of presentations depending on the type of cover and depth you’re fishing.
 Whether you’re using a Carolina rig, shaky head, or Ned rig, the NetBait Finesse Worm is a must-have for springtime bass fishing.

-The Z-Man TRD BugZ is an ideal selection for bass fishing for spawning fish that are on bed or prowling the shallows.
+The Z-Man TRD BugZ is an ideal selection for bass fishing for spawning fish that are on the bed or prowling the shallows.
 You can fish this lure Ned rig style or with a variety of different presentations.
-The ribbed body of this bait helps trap tiny air bubbles that form as it works along the bottom near bedding bass.
+The ribbed body of this bait helps trap tiny air bubbles that form as it works along the bottom near the bedding bass.

 Spinnerbaits are the perfect “seek-and-destroy” lure for spring bass fishing as you’ll be able to cover lots of water and quickly locate schools of bass with ease in the pre-spawn.
 When bass move towards the more shallow portions of a waterway, it’s best to go with a smaller spinnerbait that won’t be prone to getting snagged so easily.
-These are a good choice of lure when water temperatures are in the mid 50s and you’re fishing in stained water or deeper in the water column.
+These are a good choice of lure when water temperatures are in the mid-50s, and you’re fishing in stained water or deeper in the water column.

 The right kind of spinnerbait will usually produce both reaction strikes and predatory chasing from hungry bass in the spring.
-The Terminator P1 Pro Series Double Colorado Spinnerbait is the ideal type of spinnerbait lure for spring bass fishing as it allows you to fish in shallow water that might be anywhere from 8 feet in depth to just 1 feet.
+The Terminator P1 Pro Series Double Colorado Spinnerbait is the ideal type of spinnerbait lure for spring bass fishing as it allows you to fish in shallow water that might be anywhere from 8 feet in depth to just 1 foot.
 It features a baitfish-style head with oversized eyes for added realism in clear water conditions.